shuzhenkuang/DeepLncCTCF/README.md

 # DeepLncCTCF for identification and analysis of consensus RNA motifs binding to the genome regulator CTCF
 DeepLncCTCF is a deep learning model to discover the RNA recognition patterns of CTCF and to identify candidate lncRNAs that may interact with CTCF.
 It utilized convolutional neural networks (CNNs) and attention-based bi-directional long short-term memory (BLSTM) network.
 We implemented the DeepLncCTCF model in Python using Keras 2.2.4 on a high performance computing cluster.

+This documentation is part of the supplementary information release for DeepLncCTCF.
+For details of this work, please refer to our paper "Identification and analysis of consensus RNA motifs binding to the genome regulator CTCF" (S. Kuang and L. Wang, 2020).

 ## Requirements
 - python3
 - numpy